 £45 at Stanley

-However, priced at a whopping £44.99, I was outraged when I first heard the price, how on earth can a refillable water bottle cost that much?
+Priced at a whopping £44.99, I was outraged when I first heard the price of the bottle, how on earth can a refillable water bottle cost that much?
 Plus, with a capacity of 1.2 litres, how is anyone lugging it around with them?

-So, I got my hands on a Stanley Cup in the lime green Citron shade and spent over a month using it daily to see if it really is worth the money.
+So, I got my hands on a Stanley Cup and have now spent months using it daily to see if it really is worth the money.

-When I say I've thoroughly tested it, I'm not exaggerating, I've used no other water bottle.
-I took it to the gym, on walks, in the car and even on a ten-day holiday to Dubai, where it spent hours by the pool and on the beach.
+When I say I've thoroughly tested it, I'm not exaggerating.
+I take it to the gym, on walks, in the car and even on holiday, where it spent hours by the pool and on the beach.

 💸 Reasons to buy